ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 |Electricity generated|	MWh|	182,827|
 |Carbon intensity|	tC/MWh|	0.456|

 This average carbon intensity can be used to calculate carbon savings.
-If a project saved 2 MWh, we would calculate 2 * 0.456 = 0.912 tC as the saving.
+If a project saved `2 MWh`, we would calculate a saving of`2 * 0.456 = 0.912 tC`.
 This is wrong!

 ```
 electricity_saved = 2 MWh